prhbrt/satellite-image-segmentation/Readme.md

 ## Project description

-**Goal** We wish to locate box-like distribution buildings in Sentinel 2B satelite images.
+**Goal** We wish to locate box-like warehouses and distribution centres in Sentinel 2B satelite images.
 These images have pixels of approximately 10 x 10 meters in 12 spectral bands.
 We've trained a [U-NET](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) architecture on all these bands to predict specific building types.

-**Data** Beside the sentinel images, we've used two sources for labels, or ground thruths, of where distribution buildings are located.
+**Data** Beside the sentinel images, we've used two sources for labels, or ground thruths, of where warehouses and distribution centres are located.

  * Basisregistratie Adressen en Gebouwen, an official and complete registration of Dutch buildings, and
  * OpenstreetMap, a crowd sourced data set of buildings.